bower/bower.github.io/docs/api.md

 -s, --silent
 {% endhighlight %}

-Do not output anything, besides errors
+Do not output anything, besides errors.
+It is an alias for `--loglevel=error`.

 ### verbose